Science-Based Targets Initiative (SBTi)

 Funding

-The Science-Based Targets Initiative (SBTi) is funded by left-of-center organizations and foundations including Bezos Earth Fund, the IKEA Foundation, the Laudes Foundation, Bloomberg Philanthropies, Climate Arc – Rockefeller Philanthropy Advisors, the Hewlett Foundation, the Rockefeller Brothers Fund, the UPS Foundation, Amazon, Danone, and the Moore Foundation.
-17
+As of 2023, the Science-Based Targets Initiative (SBTi) has received funding from left-of-center organizations and foundations including Bezos Earth Fund, the IKEA Foundation, the Laudes Foundation, Bloomberg Philanthropies, Climate Arc – Rockefeller Philanthropy Advisors, the Hewlett Foundation, the Rockefeller Brothers Fund, the UPS Foundation, Amazon, Danone, and the Moore Foundation.
+1

 References